An Introduction to tseffects: Dynamic Inferences from Time Series (with Interactions)

 .

-To create the formulae for the GDTE, GDTE.calculator
+To create the formulae for the GDRF, general.calculator

 requires five arguments, most of which are defined above:

-, is the list of PTEs for each period in which a GDTE is
+list of pulses for each period in which a GDRF is desired.

 Assume the same ADL(1,2) from above.
 To recover the formulae for a

-GDTE of a pulse treatment, assuming that both mood
+GDRF of a pulse shock, assuming that both mood and

 #> $formulae